 Humility, Clarity, and Critical Thinking

 How do our actions differ when we feel secure in ourselves versus when we don’t?
 Or when we are unsure what to do, but have to do something?
 Or when we are very sure of what we think, but someone disagrees with us?
-In such situations, a little humility can go a long way.
+If we want to think clearly, a little humility can go a long way.

 When I first started teaching at the Lehman Alternative Community School in 1985, I hadn’t taught an academic class for ten years.
 I had taken a break in my teaching career.
 Walking into a large public building, with the sounds of hundreds of people in the halls, and working 10 or more hours a day to create and teach five or more lesson plans—all was new and stressful.

-And since it had been ten years since I last taught, it was a struggle to remember the techniques I had used before or what I had studied in college or graduate school.
-I felt I had to be interesting, and to provide something interesting and worthwhile for students.
+And since it had been ten years since I last taught, it was a struggle to remember the techniques I had used in earlier years or what I had studied in college or graduate school.
+I felt I had to appear to be an interesting person, and to provide something engaging and worthwhile for students.
 Only later did I realize the job was to help them find their own lives interesting and worthwhile.

 But that changed, thanks to the students, the structure of the school, gaining experience, many hours of study—and practicing mindfulness, both by myself and with students.
 As I grew more comfortable with myself, students grew more comfortable with me, and it was easier to admit what I didn’t know.
 The classroom became a second home.
 I realized it was more honest and real to model asking questions instead of dictating answers, so students could discover reasonable answers on their own.